The luck of the Irish! Ed Szczepanski-USA TODAY Sports

 The big news coming out today was the announcement that Eddie Vanderdoes would enroll at UCLA.

 This was a foregone conclusion a couple of weeks ago, but now it’s official: The five-star defensive tackle will leave South Bend and become a Bruin.
 From ESPN:

-“Over the past four months, circumstances have changed for me and my family, Vanderdoes said in the statement.
-“For very personal reasons, I feel a strong need to remain close to home and near those who are most important in my life.”
+"Incoming Notre Dame freshman defensive lineman and five-star recruit Eddie Vanderdoes will enroll at UCLA instead, he said in a statement Tuesday.[…]“Over the past four months, circumstances have changed for me and my family, Vanderdoes said in the statement.
+“For very personal reasons, I feel a strong need to remain close to home and near those who are most important in my life.”"

 In essence, this sounds like a move to stay closer to home rather than a skeevy attempt to get back at Notre Dame for ruining his announcement on National Signing Day (as some USC fans have intimated).
 After all, Vanderdoes is a California native, and South Bend, IN, is quite far from the Left Coast.